Analyzing 3D Sys's Unusual Options Activity | Benzinga

 Analyzing 3D Sys's Unusual Options Activity

-3D Sys (NYSE:DDD) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $36.8 following the option alert.
+On Wednesday, shares of 3D Sys (NYSE:DDD) saw unusual options activity.
+After the option alert, the stock price moved down to $32.98.

 - Sentiment: BULLISH